Did you know that it only takes 2 days to get a TEFL qualification so you can start teaching, living and earning abroad?

 Other skills and qualifications which can help you in the employment stakes include a degree, a driving licence and any teaching experience.
-To make your weekend qualification really stand out, add on a short specialisation in YL, business or 1-1.
+To make your weekend qualification really stand out, add on a short specialisation in teaching English for young learners, business or even online.
 You can do these cost-effectively online to enhance your career.

 5) Where can I work with a TEFL qualification?

 EFL teachers who have gained a TEFL certificate over a weekend are working all over the world in private language schools, freelance positions and in-company.
 Not only that, job advice is part of the course and you can access our jobs board and our partner’s jobs board, so you can apply to employers that are actively recruiting our TEFL graduates right now.

 So what are you doing next weekend?
 Could you be doing something more enlightening, fun and rewarding which could change the direction of your life?
 Check out the latest weekend TEFL course dates in your nearest UK location.

 In the meantime, if you haven’t joined our community on Facebook, you’re missing out on half the fun!
 Our Facebook page is the perfect place to ask your TEFL questions and get answers directly from Louisa.
 Join here now.

 I worked as an English teacher for more than 20 years in sri Lanka.i'm an English specialist trained teacher.According to my qualifications i was appointed as a lecturer of economics.I have qualifications: B.A.Sp.Econ,Dip.Ed, Dip.Ed.Mgt.M.Ed, Dip.in.law.